milomg/reactively/README.md

 Use Reactively to add smart recalculation and caching almost anywhere.
 Reactively provides fine grained reactivity and nothing more.

-`@reactively/core` is currently only 391 bytes gzipped (it will grow as we add a few planned features)
+`@reactively/core` is currently less than 1K bytes gzipped.

 ```ts
 import { $r } from "@reactively/wrap";